biati-digital/alfred-calculate-anything/README.md

 ## Changelog

+### 1.0.2
+- Added support for fixer.io
+- Some cleanup

 ### 1.0.1
-- FIXED Decimal points to display values correcly from currencies
+- FIXED Decimal pints to display values correcly from currencies
 - FIXED currency conversions to base currency always displayed the $ symbol
 - FIXED currency conversions from base currency eur to EUR triggered error